PerfectFit-project/virtual_coach_useful_activities/README.md

 The project is set up to allow for https traffic:
    - The code is based on [this tutorial](https://datahive.ai/deploying-rasa-chatbot-on-google-cloud-with-docker/).
 Compared to allowing only http-traffic, I made changes in nginx.conf and docker-compose.yml and created a self-signed certificate.
-   - For example, this is what the entry for nginx in docker-compose.yml looks like when allowing https traffic:
+   - For example, this is what the entry for nginx in docker-compose.yml looks like when allowing https traffic in addition to http traffic:

 	 ```yml
 	 nginx: